giorgiozoppi/tsfile/README.md

 ![Build Status](https://app.travis-ci.com/giorgiozoppi/tsfile.svg?branch=dev)

 ## Welcome!
-Apache IoTDB TsFile Native is library for reading/storing Apache IOTDB TsFile.
+Apache IoTDB TsFile Native is a C++20 library for reading/storing Apache IOTDB TsFile.
 TsFile is a columnar storage file format designed for time series data, which supports efficient compression and query.
 It is easy to integrate TsFile into your IoT big data processing frameworks.

 ## Motivation